Samhollowood/CaveCalcV2.0/README.md

 ## **Features**

 - **Forward modeling of speleothem chemistry** with updated tools and examples.
+- - **Easier installation** for Windows and Linux users.
 - **Carbonate Data Analyzer (CDA):** A mode for analysing and matching measured data with model outputs.
 - **Aragonite precipitation modeling** in speleothems.
-- **Easier installation** for Windows and Linux users
-- **Readable output** in .csv format, with no need to understand processing of pickle files
+- **Readable output** model output now produces a .csv format, with no need to understand processing of pickle files
-- **Flexible plotting capabilities** for visualizing outputs.
+- **Flexible plotting capabilities** for visualizing model and CDA outputs.
 - Supports **Python 3.0 and above** (tested with Python 3.10.12).